 - Norinnova AS

 Before the Interreg Nord project a pre-feasibility study was conducted via a shorter AIP project funded by the European Regional Development Fund (ERDF) and coordinated by the Regional Council of Lapland.
-The feasibility study focused on the investment gaps and barriers in the NSPA regions of Finland, Sweden and Norway and provides the basis for the Interreg Nord project.
+The pre-feasibility study focused on the investment gaps and barriers in the NSPA regions of Finland, Sweden and Norway and provides the basis for the Interreg Nord project.